 Don't Miss out:

-Skippered yacht charter in Dubrovnik provides the unique opportuniy to discover famous Korčula island.
-Idyllic small-town embedded among dense forests and fig trees should be on almost every sailing itineryary.
+When you Charter a skippered yacht in Dubrovnik is definitively your best opportunity to visit the world-known Korčula.
+Idyllic small-town embedded among dense forests and fig trees should be on almost every sailing itinerary.
 This picturesque village is a fusion of well-preserved Venetian buildings, medieval fortresses, impressive defense walls, crisscrossed atmospheric streets and stylish beach bars.

 The diversity of the this little gem is simply breathtaking.
 "Dubrovnik in small" as sometimes Korčula is called, fuses monumental architecture, abundance of museums, impressive cultural heritage and pure nature at its best.
 Don't forget to visit the house of famed explorer (and sailor) Marco Polo.
 The island's sunny position is in fact the main reason that the local community tries to promote their green oriented agriculture and sustainable local production.

-A TIP: If you don't like too much hustle abd bustle, find your berth in Marina Lunbarda and visit agrotourismus Zure and taste some of the best wines of Korčula.
+A TIP: If you don't like too much hustle abd bustle, find your berth in Marina Lumbarda and visit agrotourismus Zure and taste some of the best wines of Korčula.

 Don't Miss out: